 This policy will be reviewed and monitored on an annual basis.
 This will be carried out by the Headteacher and the DSL who will report to the Proprietors and member of the School's Advisory Board in her annual review of safeguarding or before as appropriate.

 Links with other policies:

+Equal Opportunities Policy

+Safeguarding and Child Protection Policy

-Equal Opportunities Policy Safeguarding Policy Staff Code of Conduct
+Staff Code of Conduct

+Low Level Concerns (Please refer to Safeguarding Policy)

 Authorised by